adamlglover/Scorpion/README.md

 To use these programs you will have to folow the main() methid restriction I have provoded.
 So far I only have the specifications for the vm(currently i only write programs in direct 'machine code').
 In the console type:

-      $  ./svm file.bo
+      $  sudo ./svm file.bo

 The vm can only take a single object file that has all the instructions needed to run your program.
 In the future I plan to build a linker that will link multiple files together into a single file.
 But for now you will only be able to have a single file as the full program to be run. i.e. when using the compiler you will not be able to reference other files.
+The vm will also print out in real-time a log of data that represents what the system is doing at that point in time. this file will be located in '/usr/share/svm/log.txt'.
+NOTE: If you have superuser access to all your files and or is logged in as root you do not need to type sudo before the program.
+Any system configs you will be having will go under the file '/usr/share/svm/system.conf'.
+Once I get the system fully up and running with all the specs I will write a file that lists all the possible error messages that might occur.

 ## Instruction set
 Syntax for sasm is explained in SYNTAX.md